 1974: "Love's Theme", one of The Top 10 Instrumentals of the Rock Era* from Barry White's Love Unlimited Orchestra, was #1 on the Adult chart.

 1974: Ringo Starr officially achieved his first #1 solo song with "You're Sixteen", although many radio stations had "It Don't Come Easy" at #1 in 1971.
-That sent previous #1 "Show and Tell" from Al Wilson down, while Barbra Streisand's hot song "The Way We Were" was up to #3.
+That sent previous #1 "Show And Tell" from Al Wilson down, while Barbra Streisand's hot song "The Way We Were" was up to #3.

-1974: The late Jim Croce was 1-2 on the album chart with You Don't Mess Around with Jim #1 for a third week and I Got A Name second.
+1974: The late Jim Croce was 1-2 on the Album chart with You Don't Mess Around with Jim #1 for a third week and I Got A Name second.
 The Singles 1969-1973 from the Carpenters was next, followed by Elton John's Goodbye Yellow Brick Road and The Joker by Steve Miller Band.
 The rest of the Top 10: John Denver's Greatest Hits, Bette Midler at #7 with her self-titled release, Paul McCartney & Wings were up to #8 with Band on the Run, the Soundtrack to "Jonathan Livingston Seagull" from Neil Diamond and Charlie Rich had #10--Behind Closed Doors.

 1975: BBC television aired the David Bowie documentary Cracked Actor.